-- Participants may rollover a retirement plan account from their previous employer to the RSP, which accepts rollovers from qualified plans; IRAs, including Roth IRAs and SEP IRAs, are not eligible for rollover.
+- Participants may rollover a retirement plan account from their previous employer to the RSP, which accepts rollovers from qualified plans.

 - Participants are entitled to receive a distribution from the RSP and may roll over the distribution directly into an eligible retirement plan.
 Distributions from Roth accounts can be rolled over to Roth accounts in another eligible retirement plan.